MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-303.md

     1. Insert your desired **Name** for this service instance.
     2. Select a **Subscription**.
     3. Select the **Pricing Tier** appropriate for you, if this is the first time creating a **LUIS Service**, a free tier (named F0) should be available to you.
-The free allocation should be more than sufficient for this lab.
+The free allocation should be more than sufficient for this course.
     4. Choose a **Resource Group** or create a new one.
 A resource group provides a way to monitor, control access, provision and manage billing for a collection of Azure assets.
 It is recommended to keep all the Azure services associated with a single project (e.g. such as these labs) under a common resource group).

         > If you wish to read more about Azure Resource Groups, please follow this [LINK](